devops-education/Teaching-Methods-in-DevOps-Education/README.md

 ### [Example-based learning](https://github.com/devops-education/Challenges-in-Devops-Education/issues?q=is%3Aissue+is%3Aopen+label%3Acurriculum+label%3Achallenge-existed+)

 ```
-Definition: It's based on providing worked examples that illustrate a written account of how a problem should be or can be solved.
-[Van Gog et al. "Example-Based Learning: Integrating Cognitive and Social-Cognitive Research Perspectives" (2010)]
+Definition: It's based on providing worked examples that illustrate a written
+account of how a problem should be or can be solved.
+[Van Gog et al "Example-Based Learning:
+Integrating Cognitive and Social-Cognitive Research Perspectives" (2010)]
 ```

 - [Students desinterest in cultural aspects of DevOps.](https://github.com/devops-education/Teaching-Methods-in-Devops-Education/issues/)